Pros, Cons, & Who benefits more from them

 An RV size For Every Traveler

 There are many misconceptions about the relationship between size and quality when it comes to RVs.
-Let’s start off by saying that bigger isn’t always better in the RV world, especially for people planning to go full-time with their motorhome.
+Let’s start off by saying that bigger isn’t always better in the RV world, despite what some motorhome manufacturers would love you to think, especially for people planning to go full-time with their motorhome.
 Yes, that sounds contrary to everything you’ve been told about RVs, but let us explain why it’s true.

 Owning and operating an RV is less about what you think you need than what you adjust to needing while on the road.
 For example, right now you may think that you absolutely must have the Class A with the biggest floor plan available so that you can have a nice dry bath.
 However, if you are only traveling with your partner, planning on short trips only, or not really going off the beaten path, you might find that the whole maintenance, dumping station visits, and lost storage space is not worth it.

 On the other hand, thinking that you can make a long cross-country trip with a family of four in a mid-size towable travel trailer and no bathroom, you have a long road of frustration and squabbles ahead of you.
 These are just some of the situations that might arise if you buy an RV without properly researching based on your needs instead of what you find alluring.
-Rest assured, every single type of RV, whether motorized or towable, can be comfortable and luxurious.
+Rest assured, all RV types, whether motorized or towable, can be comfortable and luxurious.
 It’s all about focusing on functionality first and foremost, and amenities later.

 Why Southeast Financial?

 Here at Southeast Financial, we offer you unmatched results when it comes to loans and refinancing RVs.
-We are leaders in the recreational financing industry because we offer you the most competitive rates and terms for RVs, boats, motorcycles, and every other type of leisure vehicle out there.
+We are leaders in the recreational financing industry because we offer you the most competitive rates and terms for RVs, boats, motorcycles, camping trailers, cargo trailers, and every other type of leisure vehicle out there.
 Whether you want to buy used or new, our secure online application will only take you minutes to complete and we will get you a credit decision on the same day.
 Why wait?
 Make your recreational dreams come true with Southeast Financial today.
+We are committed to customer satisfaction here at Southeast Financial!